-You must sort your recycling when you present it for collection:
+You must sort your recycling into 2 waste streams:

-• plastics, metals, foil and glass can be mixed together
+- plastics, metals, aluminium foil, cartons and glass can be mixed together

-• paper and cardboard must be kept separate from other items
+- paper and cardboard must be kept separate from other materials

 Please also remember:

-• wash and squash plastics, and crush cans and foil to save space
+- wash and squash plastics, crush cans and aluminium foil to save space

-• ensure your recycling is rinsed clean and free from food waste
+- ensure your recycling is free from food waste

 Recycling plastic at the kerbside

-We collect a wide range of plastics in our kerbside recycling.
+We collect a wide range of clean, light-coloured, or clear plastics in our kerbside recycling.
+Plastics we accept will be labelled:

-These plastics can be mixed with metal, foil and glass when presenting your recycling.
+These plastics can be mixed with metals, aluminium foil, cartons and glass when presenting your recycling.

 Yes please:

-• plastic bottles, shampoo and cleaning product bottles with lids or trigger spray nozzles on
+- plastic bottles, with lids on/attached - for example, fizzy drink/milk/soap/shampoo and cleaning product bottles with trigger spray nozzles on

 No thanks: